-5. Respondent student Accepts the Findings in Part and Rejects in Part

-Where the respondent student rejects in part the finding that they violated College policy, there will be a panel hearing solely on the disputed allegations within seven days, barring exigent circumstances.
+5. Respondent student Accepts the Findings in Part and Rejects in Part will be a panel hearing solely on the disputed allegations within seven days, barring exigent circumstances.
 For all findings holding a respondent student responsible for a violation, the College will follow the sanctioning process.
 If the Panel finds the respondent student "Not Responsible" on any of the contested allegations, the process will move to the Sanctioning Phase on only the uncontested allegations.